What is Virginia Care Partners?

 What is Virginia Care Partners’ mission?

 As a high-performing network of PCPs and specialists in the Richmond metro area, VCP’s mission is to coordinate the delivery of care by collaborating across care settings to improve quality outcomes and optimize cost savings for patients, employers and payers.
-Supported by advanced technology and a clinical care support team, VCP is focused on achieving the Triple Aim:
+Supported by advanced technology and a clinical care support team, VCP focuses on:

 How is VCP achieving network mission?